-(1) 1, hereby appoint (name, nome address and teleprione number) as my health care agent to make any and all health care decisions for me, except to the extent that I state otherwise.
+(name, home address and telephone number)

+as my health care agent to make any and all health care decisions for me, except to the extent that I state otherwise.
 This proxy shall take effect only when and if I become unable to make my own health care decisions.

-(2) Optional: Alternate Agent If the person I appoint is unable, unwilling or unavailable to act as my health care agent, I hereby appoint (3) as my health care agent to make any and all health care decisions for me, except to the extent that I state otherwise.
-Unless I revoke it or state an expiration date or circumstances under which it will expire, this proxy shall remain in effect indefinitely.
+(2) Optional: Alternate Agent

+If the person I appoint is unable, unwilling or unavailable to act as my health care agent, I hereby appoint as my health care agent to make any and all health care decisions for me, except to the extent that I state otherwise.

+(name, home address and telephone number)

+- (3) Unless I revoke it or state an expiration date or circumstances under which it will expire, this proxy shall remain in effect indefinitely.
 (Optional: If you want this proxy to expire, state the date or conditions here.)
-This proxy shall expire (specify date or conditions): (4) Optional: I direct my health care agent to make health care decisions according to my wishes and limitations, as he or she knows or as stated below.
+This proxy shall expire (specify date or conditions): - (4) Optional: I direct my health care agent to make health care decisions according to my wishes and limitations, as he or she knows or as stated below.
 (If you want to limit your agent's authority to make health care decisions for you or to give specific instructions, you may state your wishes or limitations here.)
-I direct my health care agent to make health care decisions in accordance with the following limitations and/or instructions (attach additional pages as necessary): To include all decisions including artificial hydration and nutrition In order for your agent to make health care decisions for you about artificial nutrition and hydration (nourishment and water provided by feeding tube and intravenous line), your agent must reasonably know your wishes.
-You can either tell your agent what your wishes are or include them in this section form, including your wishes about artificial nutrition and hydration.
+I direct my health care agent to make health care decisions in accordance with the following limitations and/or instructions (attach additional pages as necessary):

+To include all decisions including artificial hydration and nutrition

+In order for your agent to make health care decisions for you about artificial nutrition and hydration (nourishment and water provided by feeding tube and intravenous line), your agent must reasonably know your wishes.
+You can either tell your agent what your wishes are or include them in this section.
+See instructions for sample language that you could use if you choose to include your wishes on this form, including your wishes about artificial nutrition and hydration.